Mental Health Resources

 - With modules on Autism, Early Intervention, and Substance Use and Abuse

-The Collaborative has also created the Child & Adolescent Mental Health Resource Guide for use by pediatric primary care providers in the Washington, DC area.
+- Child & Adolescent Mental Health Resource Guide.
 This guide aims to provide a comprehensive listing of community behavioral health resources for children and adolescents in the District of Columbia.